Skip to main content

 How to switch from Vyvanse to lisdexamfetamine

-In most cases, if your healthcare provider writes your prescription for Vyvanse, pharmacists are allowed to substitute the generic at the request of the patient or the third-party payor.
-If the prescriber does not want the substitution to occur, they can notate that on the order.
+In most cases, if your healthcare provider prescribes Vyvanse, pharmacists may substitute the generic at the request of the patient or the third-party payor.
+If the prescriber does not want the substitution, they can note that on the order.
 If you have been taking Vyvanse, it is okay to make an immediate and equal-dose conversion to the generics of Vyvanse.
 No tapering or dose adjustment is required.
 The next time you fill your prescription, ask the pharmacist about generic Vyvanse.

-There may be instances where your healthcare provider will want you to take brand-name Vyvanse.
+There may be instances when your healthcare provider wants you to take brand-name Vyvanse.
 This could be because you have an allergy or sensitivity to one of the inactive ingredients in the generic form that’s not in the brand-name formulation.
-It may also be due to the in-stock availability of the brand versus the generic at any given time.
+It may also be due to the brand’s in-stock availability versus the generic at any given time.

-If you have been taking the generic, and the pharmacist indicates they can only get brand-name Vyvanse currently, ask about an insurance override option to match coverage on the brand name due to the shortage in the supply chain of the generic.
-Supply chain issues can be challenging to navigate, but be persistent in your search for alternative options and solutions, and seek medical advice if you are facing challenges locating your medication in stock.
+If you have been taking the generic and the pharmacist indicates they can only get brand-name Vyvanse currently, ask about an insurance override to match coverage on the brand name due to a shortage in the generic supply chain.
+Supply chain issues can be difficult to resolve, but seek medical advice if you have trouble finding your medication in stock.

 RELATED: Vyvanse alternatives: What can I take instead of Vyvanse?